 Distinguish among the enumerated and implied powers in the United States Constitution and the Massachusetts Constitution.

 Explain the functions of the courts of law in the governments of the United States and the state of Massachusetts with emphasis on the principles of judicial review and an independent judiciary.
-Explain the functions of the courts of law in the governments of the United States and the state of Massachusetts with emphasis on the principles of judicial review and an independent judiciary.

-Explain the role, checks on the other two branches, and the powers particular to the President including the implications of the authority to issue executive orders and the authority to appoint Federal judges.
+Explain the role, checks on the other two branches, and the powers particular to the President, including the implications of the authority to issue executive orders and the authority to appoint Federal judges.

-Explain the functions of departments or agencies of the executive branch in the governments of the United States and the state of Massachusetts.
-Conduct research on a given governmental agency to determine the reasons that it was established and a contemporary example of the function it serves.
+Explain the functions of executive branch departments or agencies in the United States or the state of Massachusetts; conduct research on one governmental agency to determine the reasons that it was established and give a contemporary example of the function it serves.
 Examples include:

 United States Department of Defense